 Tales of Maj'Eyal is an indie roguelike for PC and Mac that has been through many iterations under different names.

-Players unlock races and classes by discovering archetypal examples in the game world, as well as an alternate mode.
+Players unlock races and classes by discovering archetypal examples in the game world.
+For example, fighting a powerful necromancer will unlock the ability to play as a skeleton or ghoul.
 Identification of items is made easy (too easy, some would argue,) by the inclusion of an item that identifies most items when you stand over them, and unique items when you invoke its powers, allowing for the sense of discovery without too much time investment.
+The primary game mode is a lengthy single player campaign, although there are also unlockable infinite dungeon and arena modes.

 The overworld and towns are standardized, but the set dungeon locations are randomized, as are their loot, layout, and some of their monsters, although monsters tend to be themed within each location.
 There are also random locations that can lead to extra adventures.
 The game's difficulty varies depending upon the area being explored, but there is moderate scaling for unexplored areas.